-Students are responsible for notifying faculty and the Program Coordinator regarding a change in health status.
-In order for a student to continue in lab, simulation, and/or clinical when his/her health status has changed, the student must provide documentation from a health care provider to the Program Coordinator that clearly states the limitations or the ability of the student to fully participate in all activities.
-If limitations are indicated, this will impact the student's ability to participate in lab/clinical.
+Students are encouraged to disclose a change in health status and/or the ability to meet the Technical Performance Standards to the Program Coordinator.
+In order for a student to continue in lab/clinical when student health status has changed, the student must provide documentation from a health care provider that clearly states the limitations or the ability of the student to fully participate in all activities.
+If limitations are indicated, this will impact the student's ability to participate in lab/clinical and the student will be referred to Student Accessibility Services (or the Title IX coordinator if indicated) to discuss accommodations or reasonable modifications.
 In addition, students must adhere to facility policy regarding return to clinical.

 Health status changes include, but are not limited to:

 - Injury/Surgery

-- Pregnancy/Delivery
+- Pregnancy/Delivery (see Title IX policy)

 - Change in physical or mental health

 - Unprotected exposure to communicable disease

 - Splint/brace/cast/sling, etc.

 - As required by clinical site, clinical coordinator, and/or program coordinator